mattermost/docs/source/about/install-mattermost-for-microsoft-teams-plugin.rst

 Get started with the plugin
 ---------------------------

-See our `collaborate using the Microsoft Teams plugin </collaborate/collaborate-using-mattermost-for-microsoft-teams>`__ documentation for details on how to collaborate across both Mattermost and Microsoft Teams at the same time.
+See our :doc:`collaborate using the Microsoft Teams plugin </collaborate/collaborate-using-mattermost-for-microsoft-teams>` documentation for details on how to collaborate across both Mattermost and Microsoft Teams at the same time.

 Trobleshooting FAQ
 ------------------